 A payment gateway provider falls bang in the middle of the payment processing system.
 It connects the buyer’s bank, the seller’s bank, the acquiring bank, and the issuing bank (bear with me on the jargons for now.
 By the end of this post, you’ll have befriended them all), irrespective of their physical, social, or temporal distance.

 A headhunter is solely responsible for the quality of the candidates that she brings forth to the hiring table.
 Her reputation is on the line, and one bad apple can jeopardize her career.
 She has to vet each and every application thoroughly and must see to it that she only sends the best ones to the client.

 Once a customer enters their card details, the payment gateway authenticates the card information, looks out for loose ends (if any), and gives a thumbs-up for the rest of the proceedings.
 In addition to this, a gateway also screens customer orders using an arsenal of anti-fraud tools, to well, prevent fraudulent activities.

 The Enforcer: Ensures that all the participants work together as a team and derive value from the process.

 An event planner’s job doesn’t end with connecting the clients with the vendors and service providers.
-She takes it upon herself to make sure that the clients receive the best service, that the vendors stick to their deadlines, and that the event takes place as smooth as silk.
+She takes it upon herself to make sure that the clients receive the best service, that the vendors stick to their deadlines, and that the event takes place as smoothly as silk.

-The payment gateway sees to it that the customer enters valid payment-related information, that the issuing bank authorizes the transaction after verifying the customer’s credit/debit limit, that the acquiring bank transfers the right amount to the seller’s bank account.
+The payment gateway provider sees to it that the customer enters valid payment-related information, that the issuing bank authorizes the transaction after verifying the customer’s credit/debit limit, that the acquiring bank transfers the right amount to the seller’s bank account.
 It assures the customer and the business that the right amount of money is moved from the right place to the right place at the right time.